CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 What is the extent to which handling of receivers needs to change, if at all?
 * Receiver API keys are currently stored in the database
-* REST Transport uses a self-contained own OAuth implementation
+* REST Transport uses a self-contained OAuth implementation
 * Complication is mostly in setting up web users and authorization for sender specific API calls

 Should support for SMART on FHIR be considered?